mozesjacobs/StyleTransferGallery/README.md

 large impact on the output, although it's possible that using even more optimization steps could change the result.

+A problem that we ran into is that for some of our experiements, such as creating the GIFs, we had to be careful of images size as we were running out of memory if we attempted to do too large of an image.
+We also had trouble running the network on even small images without a GPU, which shows how memory intensive some computer vision tasks can be.

+If we were to continue this project, we would want to create a themed gallery with Anime images from shows such as Jujutsu Kaisen and Demon Slayer as the style with League of Legends images as the content.
+We would also like to explore the process of training the network ourselves rather than using a pretrained network.

+While a lot of people have used neural style transfer, we did not see any examples that applied the technique to League of Legends images, so it was interesting to see how something trained on real life pictures/images performed on animated artwork.

 ## Conclusion
 Neural style transfer is a wonderful algorithm that can produce some really beautiful